pixelspark/catena/Documentation/SQL.md

 In the future, the Catena parser will be expanded to support more types of statements.
 Only deterministic queries will be supported (e.g. no functions that return current date/time or random values).

+Any transaction executes in a 'current database'.
+Some statements can be executed outside of a specific database context.
+For these, any database name (e.g. "") is allowed.

 ## Statements

 ### Statement types

 The following statement types are supported in Catena.

+#### CREATE DATABASE

+Creates a database and makes the invoker of the statement the owner of the database.
+If the database already exists, the transaction is rolled back.
+Note: the 'current database' for the transaction must be the database that is about to be created.

+#### DROP DATABASE

+Removes the indicated database, but only if there are no tables left in the database.
+Only the owner of the database can execute this statement.

 #### SELECT